Dima-diep/sdmount/README.md

 ## Supported filesystems

-All filesystems which your device support besides "overlay"-based filesystems *(aufs, unionfs, mhddfs)*
+All filesystems which your device support besides "overlay"-based filesystems *(aufs, unionfs)*

 ## Usage
 ```